laravel/nova-docs/4.0/search/README.md

 ];
 ```

-### MorphTo Relationship
+### MorphTo Relationships

-MorphTo relationship requires a different syntax where you would needs to filter types for the query, this can be done by using `Laravel\Nova\Query\Search\MorphRelation`:
+"Morph to" relationships can be made searchable by returning an instance of `Laravel\Nova\Query\Search\MorphRelation` from your resource's `searchableColumns` method.
+The `MorphRelation` instance allows you to specify which types of morphed models should be searched:

 ```php
 use Laravel\Nova\Query\Search\MorphRelation;